martinthong125/notes/gitlab.md

    4. git rebase main # pull new commits from main and put feature commits above it
    5. git checkout main
    6. git merge feature # get a one line commit main

+## How to do a squash commit

+1. Run the command to do an interactive rebase where n is the number of commits:
+'''
+git rebase -i HEAD~n
+'''
+2. Leave the pick on the first line and replace pick with squash on the other lines.
+3. Rewrite commit message
+4. git push -f (optional)

 ## Git